-Guaranteed issue life insurance is a type of policy that does not require you to answer any health questions in order to be approved for coverage.
-This can be a great option for those who have been turned down for coverage in the past, or for those who are looking for a policy but don’t want to go through the hassle of answering health questions.
+Guaranteed-issue life insurance is a policy that does not require you to answer any health questions to be approved for coverage.
+This can be an excellent option for those who have been turned down for coverage or those looking for a policy but don’t want to go through the hassle of answering health questions.
 In this guide, we will discuss what guaranteed life insurance is and how it works.

 - What Is Guaranteed Issue Life Insurance?